johnroper100/dropplets/README.md

 ### 🔥 Serve locally with Firebase

-> Spaceship 🚀🪐 is using NodeJS 10 for running the project with Firebase functions.
+> Spaceship 🚀🪐 is using NodeJS 10 in order to run the project with Firebase functions.
 To make it work properly, you need to install and use NodeJS 10.
-See [NVM](https://github.com/coreybutler/nvm-windows) for using multiple versions of Node on the same computer
+See [NVM](https://github.com/coreybutler/nvm-windows) for using multiple versions of Node on the same computer.

 ``` bash
 # serve with firebase functions at localhost:5000